msei99/pbgui/README.md

 Add start.bat to Windows Task Scheduler and use Trigger "At system startup"

 ## v1.32 (26-12-2024)
-- Coverter for pb6 to pb7 configurations
+- Converter for pb6 to pb7 configurations
 - View Monitor for all VPS on one Page
-- Small bugfixes
+- Small Bugfixes

 ## v1.31 (16-12-2024)
 - Added coin_flags to pb7 run